Fact Sheet: New Distribution Capability

-- Improved capability for displaying wider range of products and services
+- Improved capability for displaying a wider range of products and services

 - Stimulate innovation and offer more choice to consumers, open new business opportunities

-- The AGM Resolution affirmed that NDC will support current shopping methods, including the ability for consumers to compare base fares and to do so without identifying themselves (“anonymous shopping”).
+- The AGM Resolution affirmed that NDC will support current shopping methods, including the ability for consumers to compare base fares and without identifying themselves (“anonymous shopping”).